Paul was born and grew up in Wisconsin. He is married to a Thai and living in Thailand. He has Swiss, German, and Austrian ancestry.

 How to Get Around in Wisconsin

-Travel by personal vehicle is the best way to get around in Wisconsin.
+Travel by personal vehicle is the best way to see Wisconsin.
 There are major interstates that can whisk you to major cities within and outside the state.

 If you are arriving in Wisconsin by air, major airports in Milwaukee, Madison, and Green Bay have major car rental agencies.